princyagrawall/100-days-of-code/README.md

 # 100-days-of-code

-This repository chronicles my journey of coding every day for 100 days as part of my college assignment.
-It’s intended to help me build consistency, improve my problem‑solving skills, and deepen my understanding of programming.
+This repository documents my 100-day coding journey undertaken as part of a college assignment.
+It reflects my commitment to developing consistent coding habits, strengthening problem-solving abilities, and deepening my understanding of core programming concepts.

 ## 📌 Objective